salesforcecli/plugin-functions/messages/run.function.start.md

 # flags.env.deprecation

---descriptor is deprecated and will be removed in a future release.
+--env is deprecated and will be removed in a future release.
 Please discontinue use of this flag or use the `container` subcommand instead.

 # flags.network.deprecation